Strata laws being rolled out in stages so you can prepare

 Owners corporations must keep a record of any minor renovations approved for a period of 10 years.

-Currently some schemes have by-laws (strata rules) that ban sustainability infrastructure to be installed if it impacts on the external appearance of common property or the owner’s property.
+Previously, some schemes had by-laws (strata rules) that ban sustainability infrastructure from being installed if it negatively impacts the external appearance of common property or the owner’s property.

-These by-laws will be banned unless the building is heritage-listed or in a heritage conservation area.
+These by-laws are now banned unless the building is heritage-listed or in a heritage conservation area.

-The owners corporation will need to consider sustainability at each AGM.
+The owners corporation must also consider sustainability at each AGM.
 An item must be included on the AGM agenda to consider environmental sustainability within the scheme, including consideration of the common property annual energy and water consumption and expenditure.

-Owners corporations will also need to consider costs for sustainability infrastructure, such as electricity meters, solar panels and sustainable building materials, when preparing estimates for the capital works fund each year.
+Owners corporations must also consider costs for sustainability infrastructure, such as electricity meters, solar panels and sustainable building materials, when preparing estimates for the capital works fund each year.

 This includes costs for the installation, replacement or repair of any sustainability infrastructure, fixtures or fittings.

-Unfair contract terms will be banned in standard form contracts for the supply of goods or services to an owners corporation.
+From 1 July 2025 unfair contract terms are banned in standard form contracts for the supply of goods or services to an owners corporation.

 Examples of contracts for the supply of goods or services: